clpo13/wikiget/README.md

 ## Future plans

+- continue batch download even if input is malformed or file doesn't exist (possibly by raising exceptions in `download()`)
 - batch download by (Commons) category or user uploads
 - download from any MediaWiki-powered site, not just Wikimedia projects
 - maybe: download Wikipedia articles, in plain text, wikitext, or other formats